gangdong/gangdong.github.io/_posts/2019-03-27-Web-jekyll-installation.markdown

 Jekyll also offers a way of storing data in a more human readable format, such as yaml or JSON.
 This means you can store data that is used in multiple places across your site in one file and reference it in many places.

 Others are Jekyll gives the developer more freedom to design and build the site.
 It is freely to write your own html and text onto the page in the format you want.

+Generally, Jekyll is a static site generator.
+It will transform your plain text into static websites and blogs.
+No more databases, slow loading websites, risk of being hacked…just your content.

 Let's turn to how to build the website by Jekyll, I suggests you construct your website on Github pages because Jekyll is well deployed on Github and there are many Jekyll theme templates for you powering your website.
 More important is all of these are totally free of charge.
 If you like, you can even bind your domain on it. you can view my previous blog for how to create blog on Gitgub pages. [blog](https://gangdong.github.io/daviddong.github.io/web/github/2019/03/23/Others-how-to-build-blog-on-github-en.html)
 ### Installation